qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - mnist_mlp.py: Trains a simple deep multi-layer perceptron on the MNIST dataset.

+### Text & sequences examples

+- lstm_seq2seq.py: Trains a basic character-level sequence-to-sequence model.

+- lstm_seq2seq_restore.py: Restores a character-level sequence to sequence model from disk (saved by lstm_seq2seq.py) and uses it to generate predictions.

 ### Generative models examples

 - keras_variational_autoencoder.ipynb: Demonstrates how to build a variational autoencoder.